VM-NeRF: Tackling Sparsity in NeRF with View Morphing: NeRF-based View Morphing

-DVM is subject to the same geometric constraints as the original view morphing technique \cite{seitz1996viewMorphing}.
-These constraints include singular camera configurations, which occur when the optic centre of a camera is within the field of view of another one \cite{seitz1996viewMorphing}.
-We also discard cameras that are distant from each other more than a threshold $\gamma$, as the in-between cameras may be on a transition path that cross regions where the object of interest is not visible.
+VM-NeRF is subject to the same geometric constraints as the original view morphing technique \cite{seitz1996viewMorphing}.
+These constraints impose that singular camera configurations should not exist.
+These configurations happen whenever the optic centre of a camera is within the field of view of another one \cite{seitz1996viewMorphing}.
+We also discard cameras that are distant from each other more than a threshold \(\gamma\), as the morphed cameras may be on a transition path that crosses regions where the object of interest is not actually visible (so being rather useless for training a NeRF based model).

-Because view morphing allows the synthesis of a new view at any point on the line that connects the known camera pair, we randomly sample new views using a Gaussian distribution centred half-way through the camera pair.
-Specifically, if we consider a normalised distance between the two cameras, the Gaussian distribution is centred at 0.5 and the standard deviation $\sigma$ is chosen such that $3\sigma \rightarrow 0$ at the optic centre positions.
-Therefore, we sample $\alpha \sim \mathcal{N}(0.5, \sigma)$.
-For each valid camera pair, we regenerate $M$ new views every $\eta$ training iterations as the predicted depth improves over time during training.
+Because view morphing allows the synthesis of a new view at any point on the line that connects the known camera pair, we randomly sample new views using a Gaussian distribution centred halfway through the camera pair.
+Specifically, let us consider a normalised distance between the two cameras.
+The Gaussian distribution is centred at 0.5 and the standard deviation \(\sigma\) is chosen such that \(3\sigma \rightarrow \epsilon\) at the optic centre positions.
+Therefore, we sample \(\alpha \sim \mathcal{N}(0.5, \sigma)\) with $0 \le \alpha \le 1$.
+The depth NeRF can render at the first few iterations is noisy, therefore, we let NeRF warm up on the known views for \(\lambda\) iterations before synthesising and injecting VM-NeRF views in the next training iterations.
+After the warm-up, for each valid camera pair, we regenerate \(M\) new views every \(\eta\) training iterations as the predicted depth improves over time during training.